-• The compute keyword can be used without by to generate grand totals, grand counts, and so on. order by is optional if you use the compute keyword without by.
-The compute keyword without by is discussed under "Grand values: compute without by" on page 115.
+• You can use the compute keyword without by to generate grand totals, grand counts, and so on. order by is optional if you use the compute keyword without by.
+The compute keyword without by is discussed under "Generating totals: compute without by" on page 123.